Wiener--Ito integral representation in vector valued Gaussian stationary random fields: Multiple Wiener--It o integrals with respect to vector valued random spectral measures

 Hence Lemma~5.1 enables us to extend the Wiener--It\^o integral $I_n(f|j_1,\dots,j_n)$ for all $f\in{\cal K}_{n,j_1,\dots,j_n}$.
 Moreover, relations (\ref{5.2})---(\ref{5.6}) remain valid in the Hilbert space ${\cal K}_{n,j_1,\dots,j_n}$ after this extension.

 {\it Remark.} In~(\ref{5.6}) we have given an upper bound for the second moment of a multiple Wiener--It\^o integral, but we cannot write equality in this formula.
 In the scalar-valued case we had an identity in the corresponding relation.
 At least this was the case if we took the Wiener--It\^o integral of a symmetric function.
 On the other hand, working only with Wiener--It\^o integrals of symmetric functions did not mean a serious restriction.
 This relative weakness of formula~(\ref{5.6}) (the lack of identity) is the reason why we cannot represent such a large class of random variables in the form of a sum of Wiener--It\^o integrals as in the scalar valued case.
-(See the discussion in Section~7 about this problem.)
+(This problem will be discussed in Section~2 of \cite{11}.)

-I would mention that there is a slightly stronger version of Lemma 5.1 which is useful in the study of the last section of this paper, when we are interested in the question under what conditions we can state that a sequence of Wiener--It\^o integrals converges to a Wiener--It\^o integral.
+I would mention that there is a slightly stronger version of Lemma 5.1 which is useful in the study in the second part of this paper, in~\cite{11}, when we are interested in the question under what conditions we can state that a sequence of Wiener--It\^o integrals converges to a Wiener--It\^o integral.
 Here is this result.

 {\bf Lemma 5.2.} {\it For all functions $f\in{\cal K}_{n,j_1,\dots,j_n}$ and numbers $\varepsilon>0$ there is such a simple function $g\in\hat{\cal K}_{n,j_1,\dots,j_n}$ for which $\|f-g\|\le\varepsilon$ in the norm of the Hilbert space ${\cal K}_{n,j_1,\dots,j_n}$, and there is a regular system ${\cal D}=\{\Delta_k,\;k=\pm1,\pm2,\dots,\pm N\}$ to which the function $g$ is adapted, and the boundary of all sets $\Delta_k\in{\cal D}$ has zero $\mu$-probability with the measure $\mu$ we chose as the dominating measure for the complex measures $G_{j,j'}$ in our considerations.}